mosaicml/composer/composer/algorithms/gyro_dropout/README.md

 trainer = Trainer(model=model,
                   train_dataloader=train_dataloader,
                   eval_dataloader=eval_dataloader,
-                  max_duration='1ep',
-                  algorithms=[GyroDropout()])
+                  max_duration='100ep',
+                  algorithms=[GyroDropout(512, 4, 196)])

 trainer.fit()
 ```

 ### Implementation Details

-Fused LayerNorm is implemented by performing model surgery, which looks for instances of `torch.nn.LayerNorm` and replaces them with a `apex.normalization.fused_layer_norm`.
-This should be applicable to any model that utilizes a `torch.nn.LayerNorm`.
+Gyro Dropout is implemented by performing model surgery, which looks for instances of `torch.nn.Dropout`.
+This should be applicable to any model that utilizes a `torch.nn.Dropout`.

 ## Suggested Hyperparameters

-Fused LayerNorm does not have any hyperparameters.
-It utilizes the existing `normalized_shape` and `d_eps` from the original model.
+Gyro Dropout has three hyperparameters - tau, sigma, num_iterations.

+tau is the number of pre-selected subnetworks
+sigma is the number of concurrently scheduled subnetworks in an iteration
+num_iterations is the number of iterations in an epoch.

+These make subnetworks mask for gyro dropout.

 ## Technical Details

-APEX's FusedLayerNorm achieves a substantial speedup over PyTorch by doing a few things:
+GyroDropout achieves improved accuracy over PyTorch by doing a few things:
-1. Instead of a naive implementation, which requires two passes over the input in order to estimate variances, it uses [Welford's Online Algorithm](https://en.wikipedia.org/wiki/Algorithms_for_calculating_variance#Welford's_online_algorithm) to estimate the variances in a single step, creating a substantive wall-clock speedup.
-2. Instead of requiring multiple CUDA kernel launches, it computes everything in a single kernel launch, therefore improving GPU utilization.
+1. Instead of conventional dropout randomly selecting different subnetworks in each training iteration, gyro dropout pre-selects a fixed number of subnetworks and train with them throughout learning
+2. Because of the selected subnetworks that are trained more robustly, their diversity increases and thus their ensemble achieves higher accuracy

 ## Attribution
+[*Gyro Dropout: Maximizing Ensemble Effect in Neural Network Training*](https://proceedings.mlsys.org/paper/2022/hash/be83ab3ecd0db773eb2dc1b0a17836a1-Abstract.html) by Junyeol Lee, Hyeongju Kim, Hyungjun Oh, Jaemin Kim, Hongseok Jeung, Yung-Kyun Noh, Jiwon Seo.

-*The Composer implementation of this method and the accompanying documentation were produced by Moin Nadeem at MosaicML.*
+*The Composer implementation of this method and the accompanying documentation were produced by Junyeol Lee and Gihyun Park at BDSL in Hanyang Univ.*